-Graeme is an Associate at Prettys and part of the firm’s exceptional Commercial Property Team.
+Graeme is a Senior Associate at Prettys and part of the firm’s exceptional Commercial Property Team.

 After earning a law degree at Exeter University, Graeme qualified as a solicitor in 2006.

 He joined Prettys’ Commercial Property team in 2017, after a number of years at a prominent real estate practice in the City of London.

 His career highlights include the £12m disposal of Enterprise Zone premises at Cobalt Business Park.

 He also acted on the £34m mixed-use acquisition of a development site in Soho.

 More recently, Graeme acts for developers and investors on acquisitions and disposals and strategic land transactions - including joint ventures and land promotion agreements.